NeuroJSON/jsonlab/README.txt

-                          does not have a name, 'root' will be used; if this is set to 0 and rootname is empty, the root level will be merged down to the lower level. opt can be replaced by a list of ('param',value) pairs.
+                          does not have a name, 'root' will be used; if this is set to 0 and rootname is empty, the root level will be merged down to the lower level. opt.Inf ['"$1_Inf_"'|string]: a customized regular expression pattern to represent +/-Inf.
+The matched pattern is '([-+]*)Inf' and $1 represents the sign.
+For those who want to use 1e999 to represent Inf, they can set opt.Inf to '$11e999' opt.NaN ['"_NaN_"'|string]: a customized regular expression pattern to represent NaN
+         opt.JSONP [''|string]: to generate a JSONP output (JSON with padding), for example, if opt.JSON='foo', the JSON data is wrapped inside a function call as 'foo(...);' opt.UnpackHex [1|0]: conver the 0x[hex code] output by loadjson back to the string form
+         opt can be replaced by a list of ('param',value) pairs.
 The param string is equivallent to a field in opt.
   output: